 Funding for the Fellowship Program is obtained from several sources including the Vlaamse Liga tegen Kanker, the Dutch Konigin Wilhehmina Fonds Kankerbestrijding, the Schroeder Foundation, the Melvin Seiden Foundation, and the Pfizer Foundation (within the framework of the PROBE Project).
-This funding program is coordinated by the EORTC Charitable Trust.
+This funding program is coordinated by the EORTC Cancer Research Fund.

 In addition to support from the EORTC, fellowships for medical doctors are also provided on ongoing basis by the Fonds Cancer / FOCA (Belgium), since 1991.

-In addition, grants for EORTC research projects are received from the European Commission under the 6th and the 7th Framework Programme and the Innovative Medicines Initiative (IMI).
+In addition, grants for EORTC research projects are received from the European Commission under the Horizon 2020, The EU Framework Programme for Research and Innovation, and the Innovative Medicines Initiative (IMI).

 Clinical studies evaluating new drugs for potential registration or testing innovative therapeutic agents, including some educational projects, are conducted in cooperation with pharmaceutical industry partners.